TrainWeb.org Facebook Page

 Map: Ba 42 A 11 Topographic Maps

-Where are the trains, planes, trucks, and autos?
-Oh, it's around 1930.
 There's no catenary yet, in fact the trackage below would not see its first electric train until 1935.
-That's US 1 above, and the B&O main line in the distance; both bridges were replaced when PRR widened to three or four tracks.
-The bridge in the distance was named Winans Arch.
+From this angle, the US 1 bridge appears to be narrower than the road's 30-foot width.
+That's the B&O main line in the distance crossing via Winans Arch.
+Both bridges were replaced when PRR widened to three or four tracks.

 Where PRR had four tracks, the outer ones were generally designated for freight and the inner ones for passenger trains.